 As well as Cirsium japonicum, Cirsium rivulare with its thistle-like flowers, thrives in damp soil.
 Try growing ‘Atropurpureum’ (pictured) for lofty, leafless stems topped with magenta flowers.

 A high impact plant for a spot at the back of the border, Achillea chrysocoma has huge creamy, flat-domed heads and pale-green divided leaves.
 Find some of the varieties you can grow on our plant database.

 Geranium ‘Rosemoor’ is a prolific summer-flowering perennial, growing to 70cm in height and a magnet for bees.
 For more hardy geraniums, visit the plant database.

 Calamagrostis ‘Karl Foerster’ is a a slender grass with tall straw-coloured flowerheads in late summer.
 Very low maintenance, it’s ideal for the smaller garden and will come into leaf in early spring.

-Despite its Turkish origins, C. lactiflora is fully hardy and, given the right conditions, will produce masses of bell-shaped, pale, summer flowers.
+Despite its Turkish origins, Campanula lactiflora is fully hardy and, given the right conditions, will produce masses of bell-shaped, pale, summer flowers.

-A biennial, V. nigrum sends up towering 1m-tall stems, encircled with showy, yellow flowers.
+A biennial, Verbascum nigrum sends up towering 1m-tall stems, encircled with showy, yellow flowers.
 Try growing it from seed to quickly fill a frost pocket.

-With its stately, long-lasting spires, our native loosestrife loves moist soil.
+With its stately, long-lasting spires, our native loosestrife loves moist soil, and there are lots of beautiful varieties to grow.
 Divide every few years to keep these robust plants in check.